mobxjs/mobx/docs/refguide/spy.md

 | add (object) | object, name, newValue | yes
 | delete (map) | object, name, oldValue | yes
 | create (boxed observable) | object (ObservableValue instance), newValue | yes |

+Note that there are events with the signature `{ spyReportEnd: true, time? }`.
+These events might not have a `type` field, but they are part of an earlier fired event that had `spyReportStart: true`.
+This event indicates the end of an event and this way groups of events with sub-events are created.
+This event might report the total execution time as well.

 The spy events for observable values are identical to the events passed to `observe`.
 See [intercept & observe](observe.md) for an extensive overview.

 It is possible to emit your own spy events as well.
 See `extras.spyReport`, `extras.spyReportStart` and `extras.spyReportEnd`